-My first computer was an 80286 computer with 2MB RAM and monochrome monitor using Microsoft DOS 3.3 with Windows 3.1; same that helped me to learn my very first programming languages: GW-BASIC, Turbo Pascal and MS-x86 ASM; projects such as modifying a database written entirely in GW-BASIC migrated to Turbo Basic and a computer virus written in assembly were done on that computer.
-Soon, that equipment was replaced by an 80386SX with 4 MB RAM and a CGA monitor that was used to perform any experiment that I could pass through my imagination until I finished junior high school.
+My first computer was an 80286 computer with 2 MB RAM and monochrome monitor using Microsoft DOS 3.3 with Windows 3.1; same that helped me to learn my very first programming languages: GW-BASIC, Turbo Pascal and MS-x86 ASM; projects such as modifying a database written entirely in GW-BASIC migrated to Turbo Basic and a computer virus that was written in assembly.
+Soon, that equipment was replaced by an 80386SX with 4 MB RAM and a CGA monitor that was used to perform al experiments that I could pass through my imagination until I finished junior high school.

-I finished my master's degree with second-degree option (along with a trip to France for two months) in 2009 with a thesis that proposes to optimize Squid for maximum performance without changing equipment; performance measure was in terms of bandwidth savings.
+In 2009, I finished my master's degree with the second-degree option (along with a trip to France for two months) with a thesis that proposes to optimize Squid for maximum performance without changing equipment; performance measure was in terms of bandwidth savings.
 My algorithm achieving up to 30% of strokes in the Squid cache.
-It was not an easy thesis, I used LaTeX, a meta-language for writing complex documents, and it required a complex investigation and application of statistical methods, projections and theory of trees to reach the desired results.
-Although I had trouble learning a language more and master the necessary options.
+It was not an easy thesis not only because the technical competitivity (investigation and application of statistical methods, projections and theory of trees to reach the desired results), but because I challenged myself to do it; I used LaTeX, a meta-language for writing complex documents.
+Although I had trouble learning another metalanguage, I succeed in mastering the necessary options.

 I must say I really loved that job.
 I was doing what I love to do.
 Everybody knows when you do what you love time does not matter.
 That said, I used to work between 8 and 10 hours a day without extra time paid.
 I must warn everyone who tries to work for AstraQom that the payment will not arrive on time, in my case I had always to remember the CEO when to pay me and it did not arrive on time.
 Lucky me, I am very organized with money and I was able to survive until the payment arrived.

 I must say this was not a job I loved.
-At the beginning, I was really excited and I wanted to do what I love to do.
+In the beginning, I was really excited and I wanted to do what I love to do.
 I tried to take over all servers management to keep them updated, monitored and put an infrastructure that allows everyone to work, but he did not let me.
 My last days I was only going as an obligation.
 Anyway, I should say among the positive things I learned some few technologies, I was introduced to the Syncthing project, and the web scrapping with CasperJS.
 I also met Miss Natalie Laporte (a very nice lady) and Mr. Charles Robert.

 On May 27th, 2015 I left Avantech.
 It was a feelings mix-up.
-I was worried because I got not job, but I was relieved because I stopped doing something I did not like anymore.
+I was worried because I got no job, but I was relieved because I stopped doing something I did not like anymore.
 This time it was different, I have learned from my past.
 I had an income.
 No having EvoluData income hurt, but not as much as last time with AstraQom.
 I was able to survive and my income was stable.
 By that time I had EstoyEn, To Call Me and Super VPN projects plus the OKay consultant services.